Common tasks with KQL for Microsoft Sentinel

 Understanding query structure basics

 A good place to start learning Kusto Query Language is to understand the overall query structure.
 The first thing you notice when looking at a Kusto query is the use of the pipe symbol (|).
-The structure of a Kusto query starts with getting your data from a data source and then passing the data across a "pipeline," and each step provides some level of processing and then passes the data to the next step.
+The structure of a Kusto query starts with getting your data from a data source and then passing the data across a pipeline.
+Each step provides some level of processing and then passes the data to the next step.
 At the end of the pipeline, you get your final result.
-In effect, this is our pipeline:
+In effect, this pipeline looks like:

 Get Data | Filter | Summarize | Sort | Select